Freedom Quilting Bee

-The Freedom Quilting Bee was a quilting cooperative based in Rehobeth, Alabama, that operated from 1966 until 2012.
-Originally begun by African American women as a way to generate income, some of the Bee's quilts were displayed in the Smithsonian Institution.
+The Freedom Quilting Bee was a quilting cooperative based in Wilcox County, Alabama that operated from 1966 until 2012.
+Originally begun by African American women to generate income, some of the Bee's quilts were displayed in the Smithsonian Institution.

 History

 The Freedom Quilting Bee was a quilting cooperative with members located throughout the Black Belt of Alabama.
-Black women created the cooperative in 1966 as a way to generate income for their families.
-The women began selling their quilts at the suggestion of Father Francis X. Walter, a priest who was returning to the area as part of the Selma Inter-religious Project.
-He received a seven hundred dollar grant and traveled through the Black Belt looking for quilts to present at an auction.
+Black women created the cooperative in 1966 to generate income for their families.